qmacro/autodidactics/_posts/2021-04-01-new-tmux-panes-and-windows-in-right-dir.markdown

 ---
 layout: post
-title: New tmux panes and windows in the dir I want
+title: New tmux panes and windows in the right directory
 date: '2021-04-01 12:03:50'
 ---

-_I finally got round to looking into how to be in charge of the directory I'm placed in when I create a new window or pane in `tmux`.
+_I finally got round to looking into how to be in the "right" directory when I create a new window or pane in `tmux`.
 Here's what I did._

 I've been starting multiple `tmux` sessions, one for each project I'm working on, and ensuring that I'm in the "right" base directory for each of those projects before actually creating the corresponding `tmux` session.
 That way, each new window or pane I open places me in that project's base directory.
 Which isn't too bad.